Israel’s media: Between trauma and anger

 Contributors:

-Tal Schneider – political and diplomatic correspondent, Times of Israel
+Tal Schneider – Political and diplomatic correspondent, Times of Israel

-Joshua Leifer – journalist, Dissent Magazine
+Joshua Leifer – Journalist, Dissent Magazine

-Omar Baddar – deputy director, Arab American Institute
+Omar Baddar – Deputy director, Arab American Institute

 On our radar: